 Decisions made by a planning officer

-If your application was determined by a planning officer then any appeal will be reviewed by the Local Review Body.
-The Local Review Body is a Committee consisiting of the same elected local Councillors who make up the Planning and Building Standards Committee.
-They will review the decision taken by officers, based upon all the information submitted with the original applications, including any comments received during its consideration.
+If a planning officer made the decision on your application, any appeal will be reviewed by the Local Review Body.
+This committee, made up of elected local councillors selected from the Planning and Building Standards Committee, will review the decision based on all the original application information and any comments received.

 To appeal, complete a request for local review and return it to: